“Come on, Syd, you’re not getting out of this one,” Desiree hands me the fresh fake ID she had acquired for me this week.

 “Yeah, you just keep telling yourself that,” she snorts.

 Luckily for me, the lights on stage brighten, and the rest of the lights around the room dim, halting our conversation.
 Desiree never believes me when I tell her what Dane and I have is nothing more than friendship.
 I’ve known him since fifth grade; he’s like a brother to me.
-He’s been away all summer, volunteering with a charity called, Homes for the Heart, building houses in areas that have been struck by hurricanes.
+He’s been away all summer, volunteering with a charity called Homes for the Heart, building houses in areas that have been struck by hurricanes.
 I won’t see him until we get back to school.

 Everyone starts clapping as the band makes their way onto the stage.
 My eyes quickly find the hot one, who appears to be on lead guitar.

 “Ooh, lead guitar.
-Very sexy,” Desiree says loudly.
+Very sexy,” Desiree shouts.

 “He’s better looking in person,” I add.